Portfolio Management

 29 / 45

-29) What does "active management" in a portfolio mean?
+29) What does "asset allocation" mean in portfolio management?

 30 / 45